 How to become a saint

-Two extraordinary men who inspire the work of CAFOD will be proclaimed saints on 14 October 2018.
-Blessed Pope Paul VI and Blessed Oscar Romero were great advocates for the poorest people in our world.
-Their canonisation is especially meaningful for CAFOD.
+Two extraordinary men who inspire the work of CAFOD were proclaimed saints on 14 October 2018.
+Saint Pope Paul VI and Saint Oscar Romero were great advocates for the poorest people in our world.
+Their canonisation was especially meaningful for CAFOD.

 One of these men was Pope, the other an Archbishop.
-But that is not why they will be canonised.
+But that is not why they were canonised.
 So what does it take to be declared a saint?
 Here is a quick reminder of some of the main steps along the way.

 What is a saint?